1. Institutional Authority for Human Research Protection

 The IRB-Flex policy includes the following:

-- addition of two exempt categories, Flex-Exempt 7 and Flex-Exempt 8;
+- addition of two exempt categories, Flex-Exempt 7 and Flex-Exempt 8 (see IRB Review Types);

 - relaxation of requirements for prior approval for minor amendments for all exempt research;

-- option for RIO staff to review minor amendments to approved research previously reviewed by expedited procedures or at a convened IRB meeting;
+- option for administrative review by RIO staff of changes to personnel (not PI) and study sites for research approved by expedited procedures or at a convened IRB meeting;

-- flexibility related to requirements for additional protections for vulnerable populations; and
+- flexibility related to requirements for additional protections for select vulnerable populations (see Research Involving Pregnant Women..., Research Involving Children; and

-- flexibility related to requirements for obtaining parent permission and assent.
+- flexibility related to requirements for obtaining parent permission and assent (see Research Involving Children.

 Refer to the relevant policies for information about the application of the IRB-Flex Policy under the aforementioned conditions.